-Finally, we have assembled a guide which includes a list of several practical ways to help startups and SMEs improve and maintain their business credit score.
+- Finally, we have assembled a guide which includes a list of several practical ways to help startups and SMEs maintain and build their credit score.

-As a result of the financial implications of COVID-19, many SMEs are resorting to taking out business loans to continue trading.
-Statistics from the HM Treasury show that between the 10th May and 9th August, just under 1.4 million applications had been made for the Coronavirus Business Interruption Loan Scheme (CBILS), with only over 704,000 (50%) of those facilities being approved.
+As a result of the financial implications of COVID-19, many SMEs have resorted to taking out business loans to continue trading.
+Statistics from the HM Treasury show that between the 10th May and 9th August 2020, just under 1.4 million applications had been made for the Coronavirus Business Interruption Loan Scheme (CBILS), with only over 704,000 (50%) of those facilities being approved.

-As more businesses are looking at external sources of finance to navigate through the coronavirus crisis, businesses need to make sure that they have a healthy credit score.
+As more businesses are looked to external sources of finance to navigate through the coronavirus crisis, having a healthy credit score became a necessity.
 Having a good credit score can show lenders that your business is creditworthy, which can lead to reduced interest rates, a higher borrowing allowance and more flexibility in repayment.

 However, with growing uncertainty about what the future holds, it can be difficult for businesses to focus on their credit score.
 Here at SME Loans, we’ve assembled a quick guide on how to improve your business credit score.
 We’ve also included helpful credit score apps to track your business credit score and answered some of the most asked questions regarding credit scores and COVID-19.

-Why is it important to check your credit score during COVID?
+Why is it important to conduct a business credit check?

-It's essential to check your credit score during COVID so that you know where your business stands should you need to apply for a loan if your business has been affected by COVID.
+Conducting a business credit check enables you to determine where your business stands should you need to apply for a loan.
 Additionally, checking your credit score is vital to identify any fraudulent activities.

 Knowing that your business’ credit score is healthy is incredibly important in terms of applying for external finance or working with other companies.
 If you know that your business has a good credit score, then you can feel relatively safe that the external funding you apply for will have better rates of interest.

-Ultimately, checking your credit rating will keep your business up to date and can help avoid more unexpected challenges during an already uncertain period.
+Ultimately, checking your credit rating will keep your business up to date, and can help to avoid unexpected challenges during uncertain periods.

 You can check your credit score by creating an account online with a credit reporting agency.
 Be aware that you may have to pay a monthly subscription to access your credit score details.
-You can check your business credit report tools such as Credit Passport, Experian and Equifax.
+You can check your business credit report tools such as Checkmyfile, Experian and Equifax.